-Sell decisions are notoriously far more difficult than buy decisions and capturing the complexities of every situation is impossible, but some themes emerge.
+Sell decisions are notoriously far more difficult than buy decisions.
+Capturing the complexities of every situation is impossible, but some themes emerge.
 Considerations for selling will depend on Mr. Market’s mood, the type of holding, the reasons for the initial purchase, analysis of the underlying business trends, and other potential opportunities.
 Synthesizing these points further, below is my own simple, overarching methodology for determining when to sell.
-Importantly, it will only be relevant for those who adhere to a similar investment style, buying long-term equity stakes in great businesses with defensible competitive advantages and opportunities for adept management to deploy capital at high rates of return over the long-run, and thus won’t be relevant for every investor.
+Importantly, it will only be relevant for those who adhere to a similar investment style of buying equity ownership in great businesses with defensible competitive advantages and opportunities for adept management to deploy capital at high rates of return over the long-run, and thus won’t be relevant for every investor.

 First off, the following are NOT good reasons in-and-of-themselves to sell a position:

 - The stock is loved and over-owned.
-It’s impossible to tell if positioning is overcrowded, no matter how many funds hold it or percentage of surveyed investors claim it so.
+Rebuttal: It’s impossible to tell if positioning is overcrowded, no matter how many funds hold it or how high the percentage of surveyed investors claim it so.

-These are, however, possible indications of what are the only two valid reasons for selling:
+The above are, however, possible indications of what are, in my view, the only two valid reasons for selling:

 1. When the price is considerably higher than the intrinsic value.

-2. There is another opportunity with a larger discount to intrinsic value to allocate capital to instead.
+2. There is another more attractive opportunity to allocate capital to instead.

 When buying, there is an implicit assumption that the market is wrong, that the intrinsic value is higher than the current price, and that the price should converge to it over time.
-Why, then, can’t the market also be wrong in pricing a stock higher than the intrinsic value?
+Why, then, can’t the market also be wrong in pricing a stock higher than it’s intrinsic value?
 If an investor assumes price and intrinsic value are independent, it seems logical they can diverge in either direction.
-Again, intrinsic value is a subjective estimation of the worth of a business based on its discounted cash flows, growth, and risk.
-The estimation comes with a confidence interval given the predictability of the business and the irreducible unknowns and uncertainties.
-It’s impossible to precisely forecast the cash flows a business will generate over its lifetime, but is still worthwhile to have a general sense of realistic possibilities and the risk/rate of return implied by various prices.
-Thus, incorporating the important concept of a Margin of Safety, introduced by Benjamin Graham, gives the investor some leeway for being wrong and not losing, or gaining, much.
+Again, intrinsic value is just a subjective estimation of the worth of a business based on its discounted cash flows, growth, and risk.
+The estimation should have a confidence interval given the predictability of the business and the irreducible unknowns and uncertainties.
+It’s impossible to precisely forecast the cash flows a business will generate over its lifetime, but it’s still worthwhile to have a general sense of the realistic possibilities and the risk and rate of return implied by various prices.
+Thus, incorporating the important concept of a Margin of Safety provides the investor some leeway for being wrong and not losing, or gaining, much.

 Unlike the Federal Reserve, investors deal with a limited capital base so their decisions must also incorporate alternative opportunities that may have higher expected risk-adjusted returns.
 In the context of one’s portfolio, there is some credence in re-balancing; selling some of what has performed well to buy more of what has not.
 This works to a lesser degree for individual stocks than it does for asset classes, yet it’s possible to enhance portfolio returns versus a simple buy and hold strategy.
 Think about it this way: since stocks that increase in price become a larger part of the portfolio at the same time as their forward return expectations are reduced, the portfolio’s expected return will be lower compared to re-allocating into the stocks with lower weights and higher expected returns.
 This, of course, is far from rudimentary or a free lunch; it’s dependent on the investor’s ability to accurately gauge the intrinsic values of all held stocks at all times and the costs of transacting.
 It’s certainly possible that a price increase equals or even lags the increase in intrinsic value, in which case the expected return is still reasonable and should not be sold.

 The biggest argument against selling is one of the two unavoidables.
 Not death, but taxes.
 Evidence has shown that low turnover portfolios outperform high turnover ones precisely for this reason.
-Imagine if when initiating a position, the buy order was filled at a price 15- 25% above the current price yet your cost basis was set at the current price.
-Increased deliberation would be in order, don’t you think?
 The drag from capital gains taxes weighs heavily on compound returns.
-Too often, investors’ time horizons are shorter than believed, causing more frequent turnover and a large chunk of gains being wired to the tax man rather than pocketed.
-Investing with a long-term time horizon means sell decisions should come few and far between, but it isn’t easy to be so patient.
+Too often, investors’ succumb to short-term time horizons, leading to more frequent turnover and a large chunk of gains being wired to the tax man rather than pocketed.
+Investing with a long-term time horizon means sell decisions should come few and far between, but being patient amidst the noise isn’t easy.

 Inevitably, hindsight bias will affect the assessment of the decision based on the outcome.
-As sure as the sun rising every morning, price action will cause angst because “of course you shouldn’t have sold” if the price rises or “should’ve sold” if the price declines.
+As sure as the sun rising, price action will cause angst because “of course you shouldn’t have sold” if the price rises or “of course you should’ve sold” if the price declines.
 But the actual outcome was only one of many possible outcomes.
 Ignore the subsequent price action and focus on the decision process.
-A good practice would be to write down the basis for every buy and sell decision in order to mitigate hindsight and outcome bias.
-Documentation of what you thought at the time and what got right and wrong is also beneficial in distinguishing the relative influences of skill and luck.
-Not every decision is black or white, but being able to review and analyze your thought process will improve the quality of decision-making going forward.
+A good practice is to write down the basis for every buy and sell decision in order to mitigate hindsight and outcome bias.
+Documentation of what you thought at the time of the decision and what got right and wrong is beneficial for distinguishing the relative influences of skill and luck.
+No decision-outcome will be black or white, but being able to review and analyze your thought process will greatly improve the quality of your decision-making going forward.

 To end, an excerpt from Seth Klarman: